-Our approach-ethnomethodologically informed ethnography-avoids these debates through notions such as 'ethnomethodological indifference', which is a refusal to buy into many of the dichotomies of traditional Social Science-objective/subjective; structure/agency, etc., that create many of these problems in the first place.
-In our view, the production of valid and useful ethnographic accounts requires none of this.
-Understanding culture requires little more than a vulgar competence in the practices of the domain such that the researcher can deliver an account that is intelligible to members (Garfinkel & Weider 1992).
-This is far from the hyperbole that leads to the absurd position that it is 'impossible' to understand another culture and thus that anyone who is not disabled is unable to analyse disability.
-Sharrock & Anderson (1982) point to other problems of this approach.
-Their argument is that this claim confuses experience with understanding since it suggests that unless researchers possess the same 'frameworks of meaning' or experience, they cannot appreciate the reality of disability and their research is correspondingly flawed.
-However, this position-that, to put it bluntly, disabled people share a 'culture' that is different and inaccessible to others-is less a finding of research than an a priori assumption.
-Suspending this assumption in order to make serious enquiries may well lead to the discovery that what appear to be, or are represented as, massive cultural differences are, in fact, no more than variations in the ways things are carried out.
-'Experience' is something we understand because in our daily lives we do much the same things-get up, go to the toilet, have cups of tea and so on.
-Furthermore, if the task of research is to demonstrate how culture and shared understanding is achieved then the 'native'-in this case the disabled person-as well as the researcher can be seen as an enquirer into culture.
-In this circumstance, the often spoken of 'anthropological strangeness' becomes a methodological choice that involves looking at the ordinary features of everyday life with a fresh analytical eye.
-The 'native' or the 'researcher' may equally well perform this task.
+Our approach - ethnomethodologically informed ethnography - avoids these debates through notions such as 'ethnomethodological indifference' 'unique adequacy' and a refusal to buy into many of the dichotomies of traditional Social Science - objective/subjective; structure/agency; etc that create many of these problems in the first place.
+In our view, the production of valid and useful ethnographic accounts relies on the satisfaction of the unique adequacy requirement.
+This insists that the researcher develop a vulgar competence in the setting itself (Garfinkel and Weider (1992).
+Understanding culture requires little more than a vulgar competence in the practices of the domain such that the researcher can deliver an account that is intelligible to members.
+This is far from arguing that anyone who is not disabled is unable to write about, analyse, discuss, disability.
+As Jeff Coulter said (in a different, though related, context): "This crap has got to stop" (Crabtree 2000).
+Sociological hyperbole sometimes leads to the absurd position that it is 'impossible' to understand another culture.
+Common sense tells us that it would be difficult.
+In 'On the Demise of the Native', Sharrock and Anderson (1982) point to other problems of this approach.
+Their argument - and it goes to the heart of the Social Model is that this claim confuses experience with understanding since it suggests that unless researchers possess the same 'frameworks of meaning' or experience, they cannot appreciate the reality of disability and their research is correspondingly flawed.
+But this position - that, to put it bluntly, disabled people share a 'culture' that is different and inaccessible to others - is less a finding of research than an a priori principle.
+It is an assumption, not a discovery.
+Suspending this assumption to make serious enquiries may well discover that what appear to be, or are represented as, massive cultural differences are, in fact, no more than variations in the ways things are carried out.
+In other words understanding 'disabled culture' is not a problem akin to 'Wittgenstein's lions', simply different ways of doing the same old thing.
+Something we understand because in our daily lives we do much the same things - get up, go to the toilet, have cups of tea and so on.
+Furthermore, if the task of research is to demonstrate how culture and shared understanding is achieved then the 'native' - in this case the disabled person - as well as the researcher can be seen as an enquirer into culture.
+In this circumstance 'what's going on' becomes a problem for the native as well as the researcher and the methods by which understanding is achieved become the focus of research.

-The Social Model, methodology and design
+The Social Model, Methodology and Design

 Most disabled people want to live in the community as independently as possible.
 The extent to which that can be achieved depends to a large extent on the accessibility of the built environment, at home and in public.
 Few homes are built with any real thought for more complex individual needs of the people who may live or use them.
-(Bradford, 1998)
+(Bradford 1998)